EclipsingLines/trackjammer-user-manual/getting-started/basic-operation.md

 ### Switching Tracks

-- **Software**: Click any of the seven track buttons on the left side
 - **Launchpad**: Press the corresponding track pad on the right edge of the grid
 - **Visual Feedback**: The selected track is highlighted in a different color